anushnadhar/NYC-Traffic-Accidents-Injuries-Analysis/README.md

 - Brooklyn and Queens consistently rank highest, reflecting population density and roadway usage.
 - Manhattan shows notable improvement over time, likely influenced by transit usage, and pedestrian-friendly design.
 - The geospatial map complements the ranking by showing spatial concentration, helping identify hotspots
 - This dashboard supports targeted, borough-specific interventions.
-Safety solutions shouldn’t be one-size-fits-all—each borough faces different structural challenges.
+Safety solutions shouldn’t be one-size-fits-all, each borough faces different structural challenges.
 - A year-wise filter enables deeper drill-down to analyze accident patterns across boroughs and identify major variations in borough rankings.
 All KPIs update dynamically based on the selected year.

 ## Conclusion: